CSE11-SU121-Assignments/cse11-pa0.5-Setup-starter/README.md

 ## Running Code (4.5 points)

-Create a new directory or repl named pa0.5.
-Create a new file in pa0.5 named:
+Create a new directory named pa05.
+Create a new file in pa05 named:
 `IntroductionTo.java`
 Put the following code into that file (you can copy-paste):
 ```